Faculty & Staff

 Director of Classical Education | Science | Philosophy

-Miss Jocelyn Paul, a Massachusetts native, is a graduate of the Templeton Honors College at Eastern University in St. David's, PA.
-While Templeton's Great Books curriculum and classical Christian approach to the liberal arts formed the backbone of her education, Miss Paul earned her Bachelor of Science degree in Biochemistry with double minors in Philosophy and Theology.
+Miss Jocelyn Paul, a Massachusetts native, is a graduate of the Templeton Honors College at Eastern University.
+While Templeton's Great Books curriculum and classical Christian approach to the liberal arts formed the backbone of her education, Miss Paul earned a B.S. in Biochemistry with double minors in Philosophy and Theology.
 Deeply interested in both the sciences and the humanities, some of her favorite undergraduate experiences include researching plant viruses and nanoparticles in the lab and studying history and theology during a summer abroad at Oxford University.

-During her senior year of college, Jocelyn was confirmed in the Catholic Church at Our Lady of Lourdes parish in Overbrook.
+During her senior year of college, Miss Paul was confirmed in the Catholic Church at Our Lady of Lourdes parish in Overbrook.

-For the past two years, Jocelyn has been teaching middle school science and math at a classical Christian school in Jackson, WY.
-In addition to her teaching responsibilities, she has led a curriculum-mapping project as Science Curriculum Advisor and has served as the Dean of Students.
-Striving to teach science in a distinctly classical Christian way, she has incorporated primary texts and thoughtfully planned experiments into her lessons, and is always looking for ways to draw connections between science, history, and the humanities.
+Prior to joining the faculty at Martin Saints, Miss Paul lived in Jackson, WY.
+She taught middle school science, literature, and math, worked as Science Curriculum Advisor, and served as the Dean of Students at a classical Christian school.
+Striving to teach science in a distinctly classical Christian way, she incorporates primary texts and thoughtfully planned experiments into her science lessons, and is always looking for ways to draw connections between science and the humanities.

 Deacon Christopher Roberts, Ph.D.

 Deacon Roberts lives in Chestnut Hill with his wife Hannah and their four daughters.
 He teaches theology at Martin Saints Classical High School and is the president of the board.
 He is also on staff at Holy Martyrs parish as the parish's permanent deacon.